Fr\"ohlich Polarons. Lecture course including detailed theoretical derivations: Introduction. The "standard" theories

 In the limit of weak electron-phonon coupling and low temperature, the FHIP polaron mobility of Eq. (\ref{eq:P24-1}) differs by the factor of $3/(2\beta\hbar\omega_{\mathrm{LO}})$ from the previous result~\cite{HS1953,LP1955,Osaka1961}, which, as pointed out in Ref. \cite{FHIP} and in later publications (see, e.g., Refs.\cite{Kadanoff,LK1964,PD1984}), is correct for $\beta\gg1$.
 As follows from this comparison, the result of Ref.~\cite{FHIP} is not valid when $T\rightarrow0$.
 As argued in Ref.~\cite{FHIP} and later confirmed, in particular, in Ref.~\cite{PDpss1983} the above discrepancy can be attributed to an interchange of two limits in calculating the impedance.
 In FHIP, for weak electron-phonon coupling, one takes $\lim_{\Omega\rightarrow0} \lim_{\alpha\rightarrow0}$, whereas the correct order is $\lim_{\alpha \rightarrow0}\lim_{\Omega\rightarrow0}$ ($\Omega$ is the frequency of the applied electric field).
 It turns out that for the correct result the mobility at low temperatures is predominantly limited by the absorption of phonons, while in the theory of FHIP it is the emission of phonons which gives the dominant contribution as $T$ goes to zero~\cite{PDpss1983}.

 The analysis based on the Boltzmann equation takes into account the phonon emission processes whenever the energy of the polaron is above the emission threshold.
-The independent-collision model, which underlies the Boltzmann-equation approach, however, fails in the \textquotedblleft strong coupling regime\textquotedblright\ of the large polaron, when the thermal mean free path becomes less than the de Broglie wavelength; in this case, the Boltzmann equation cannot be expected to be adequate \cite{FHIP,HB1999}.
+The independent-collision model, which underlies the Boltzmann-equation approach, however, fails in the \textquotedblleft strong coupling regime\textquotedblright\ of the large polaron, when the thermal mean free path becomes less than the de Broglie wavelength; in this case, the Boltzmann equation cannot be expected to be adequate \cite{FHIP,HB1999} .\footnote{\textbf{For the polaron mobility in the weak- and strong-coupling regimes, see also Appendix D \textquotedblleft Notes on the polaron mobility\textquotedblright.}}

 In fact, the expression (\ref{eq:P24-1}) for the polaron mobility was reported to adequately describe the experimental data in several polar materials (see, e.g., Refs. \cite{Brown1972,HB1999,Hendry2004}).
 Experimental work on alkali halides and silver halides indicates that the mobility obtained from Eq.~(\ref{eq:P24-1}) describes the experimental results quite accurately \cite{Brown1972}.
 Measurements of mobility as a function of temperature for photoexcited electrons in cubic $n$-type Bi$_{12}$SiO$_{20}$ are explained well in terms of large polarons within the Feynman approach \cite{HB1999}.
 The experimental findings on electron transport in crystalline TiO$_{2}$ (rutile phase) probed by THz time-domain spectroscopy are quantitatively interpreted within the Feynman model \cite{Hendry2004}.
 One of the reasons for the agreement between theory based on Eq. (\ref{eq:P24-1}) and experiment is that in the path-integral approximation to the polaron mobility, a Maxwellian distribution for the electron velocities is assumed, when applying the adiabatic switching on of the Fr\"{o}hlich interaction.
 Although such a distribution is not inherent in the Fr\"{o}hlich interaction, its incorporation tends to favor agreement with experiment because other mechanisms (interaction with acoustic phonons etc.) cause a Gaussian distribution.